 Arnett (2005) concluded that his data showed that the portrayal of younger models in ads for youth brands was not merely a result of the reality that consumers generally find younger models more attractive.
-He argued that in the ads for adult-targeted brands, such as Merit, Eve, and Carlton, only a few people saw the models as less than 25 years old.
-Those brands are obviously targeted toward adults, typically advertising lower tar and nicotine than other brands in an attempt to encourage addicted smokers to switch brands, so the models they use are clearly adults.
+He argued that in the ads for adult-targeted brands, such as Merit, Eve, and Carlton, only a few people saw the models as less than other brands in an attempt to encourage addicted smokers to switch brands, so the models they use are clearly adults.